 It is that last description – compared to drugs categorized as Schedule III – that is important here.
 Xanax, Valium, and Klonopin may be less addictive than, say, ketamine, but that does not mean people cannot become addictive to, or dependent upon, them.
 As with any drug, if your body builds an immunity, you may require a stronger dose in order to feel the effects.

-Criminal offenses and penalties for Klonopin, Valium, and Xanax
+What are the charges and penalties for Klonopin, Valium, and Xanax drug crimes in Maryland?

-Criminal offenses for these Schedule IV drugs include the “regular” drug crime charges:
+Criminal offenses for these Schedule IV substances include typical drug crime charges, including:

 If you are convicted of manufacturing, selling, or possessing Valium, Klonopin, or Xanax, you could face up to $15,000 in fines, and/or up to 5 years in prison.